consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/navigation.md

 Direct navigation is the navigation from [`PsiElement`](https://github.com/consulo/consulo/blob/master/modules/base/language-api/src/main/java/consulo/language/psi/PsiElement.java) to another `PsiElement`, such as navigation from `break` keyword to the end of a loop in Java, without showing any popups.

-To provide `PsiElement` for direct navigation, implement and register `DirectNavigationProvider`.
+To provide `PsiElement` for direct navigation, implement `DirectNavigationProvider` and annotate your implementation with `@ExtensionImpl`.

 ## Symbol Navigation